 For The Bare Basics To Start Your WordPress Blog Consider Picking Bluehost

 Bluehost is a cheap option.
-And it’s the hosting I started and currently run this blog on.
+And it’s the hosting I started and ran this blog on for 3 years.

 The normal price is $3.95 per month.
 But depending on sales, you can snag it for as low as $2.95/month.